 We want to make an active contribution to society and we understand corporate citizenship as part of our corporate social responsibility.
-Our staff are a driving force of these efforts: during their working hours, they actively support social, cultural or environmental projects, pass on their expertise to charitable organisations and maintain long- term partnerships with various stakeholders.
+Our staff are a driving force of these efforts: during their working hours, they actively support social, cultural or environmental projects and maintain long- term partnerships with various stakeholders.
 By tackling social challenges together, we experience and exemplify team spirit in practice, as well as a committed corporate culture that is conscious of its values.
 We learn from others within and outside of our company and pass on our knowledge.

 Taking social responsibility is in our DNA.
 This is why Corporate Volunteering has been an integral part of Scout24's corporate culture for years.

-A Cares team of exceptionally committed staff in Berlin and Munich supports Sustainability Management in developing Scout24’s social responsibility further.
-Together, they organise corporate volunteering projects and donations.
+A Cares team of exceptionally committed staff supports Sustainability Management in developing Scout24’s social responsibility further.
+Together they organise corporate volunteering projects and donations.

-A more flexible, more long-term engagement is what many charitable organisations wanted from us.
-That is why we have developed a new format for our social engagement: the Scout24 Social Summer.
-Any employee who wants to volunteer for a wide range of charitable causes can take part.
+Many social organisations wanted to have a more flexible and longer-term commitment from us.
+That is why we developed a new format for our social engagement in 2020: the Scout24 Social Summer.
+Any employee who wants to volunteer for a range of charitable causes can take part.
 Everyone has a time quota of one working day or a half day, depending on their work pattern, and can make flexible use of it over the course of the initiative which runs for several months – all at once or spread over various dates or projects.

 The Berlin Social Academy is the first Berlin-wide cooperation project of businesses dedicated to supporting local civil society.
-The initiative received the special prize of the Berlin Business Award and the German Volunteer Programme Award in 2018 and was nominated for the German Commitment Award in 2019.
-Sawsan Chebli, State Secretary for Civic Engagement and International Affairs of the State of Berlin, is the Berlin Social Academy’s sponsor.
+The initiative received the special prize of the Berlin Business Award and the German Volunteer Programme Award in 2018 and was also nominated for the German Commitment Award in 2019.